Trump’s Policy Hits Bali: Electric Bus Plan Stalls Amid U.S. Funding Cuts

 Acting Governor of Bali, Sang Made Mahendra Jaya, held the first meeting on the Electric Bus Rapid Transit (e-BRT) project for the Denpasar-Badung-Gianyar-Tabanan (Sarbagita) route on Wednesday, 18 October 2023.
 (Australian Embassy in Indonesia).

-The Bali provincial government is scrambling to find solutions for its electric bus rapid transit (e-BRT) project, which is now at risk of stalling due to funding cuts tied to a new policy by the U.S. government under President Donald Trump, an Antara News report.
+The Bali provincial government is scrambling to find solutions for its electric bus rapid transit (e-BRT) project, which is now at risk of stalling due to funding cuts tied to a new policy by the U.S. government under President Donald Trump.

 Bali Transportation Agency (Dishub) Head IGW Samsi Gunarta said on Wednesday that discussions regarding the project have been frozen for the past three months due to these policy changes.